Signalers

 The milk smells bad.

-Object Complement (completing or modifying the object)
+(complete or modify the object)

-- Causative/perception verbs: make, find, consider, call, elect, name, paint, leave, choose
+Causative/perception verbs: make, find, consider, call, elect, name, paint, leave, choose

-- Verb + object + infinitive/adj/noun patterns
+Verb + object + infinitive/adj/noun patterns

 They made me angry.